ibexa/documentation-developer/docs/infrastructure_and_maintenance/support_and_maintenance_faq.md

 As an alternative to manually applying the patch, you can use [composer-patches](https://github.com/cweagans/composer-patches).
 You can apply patches received from the Support, community or the others by using your `composer.json` file.
 For checking the versions you're on, refer to your `composer.lock`.
-All you need is to specify which package will receive patches and give the path/URL to the actual file.
+All you need is to specify which package receives patches and give the path/URL to the actual file.
 This should be done inside the `extra` section.
-Packages which should receive patches will be removed during `composer update` or `composer require` so they can be re-installed and re-patched.
+Packages which should receive patches are removed during `composer update` or `composer require` so they can be re-installed and re-patched.

-When updating to the release that already contains specified patches, Composer will throw an error alongside a message that they cannot be applied and will be skipped ([this is configurable with 1.x](https://github.com/cweagans/composer-patches/tree/1.x#error-handling)).
+When updating to the release that already contains specified patches, Composer throws an error alongside a message that they cannot be applied and are skipped ([this is configurable with 1.x](https://github.com/cweagans/composer-patches/tree/1.x#error-handling)).
 They can be manually removed from `composer.json` now.